isomerpages/pa-cdccs/_happenings/Upcoming Events/Skills For Good Festival 2023.md

 **3) Understand How Trash Affects Singapore And Participate In A Beach Clean-Up with SG Beach Warriors**

 Gain awareness on water pollution and how it affects marine organisms and eco-lifestyle.
 You will participate in collection of data on trash and understand how it affects our environment.

+**4) Embark On a Learning Marathon on Our Water and The Environment with Public Utilities Board (PUB)**

+Visit the NEWater Visitor Centre, Marina Barrage and the Sustainable Singapore Gallery to learn about the water purification technologies.
+Hear the Singapore Water Story and understand the importance of water conservation.

 On-site Activities